The Desperate Bicycles: Early gigs and subsequent recordings

 In the second half of 1977, with a single in the market-place, the Desperate Bicycles were invited to perform at Eric's Club in Liverpool.
 The band were unprepared for a live gig – "Our first purpose was just to make and sell records".
 But with characteristic enthusiasm and persistence they re-learnt the songs they had recorded and wrote a batch of new ones.
 They set up a rehearsal room at 106 Erlanger Rd, New Cross in South London in order to practice the new material.
 This was in the basement and sound proofed with cardboard eggboxes.
-On New Year’s Eve 1977 the Desperate Bicycles hired a van and drove to Liverpool for their first gig at Eric’s Club.
+On New Year's Eve 1977 the Desperate Bicycles hired a van and drove to Liverpool for their first gig at Eric's Club.
 The New Cross, New Cross EP, consisting of six of the additional songs they had written, was released in May 1978.

 The Desperate Bicycles performed sporadically in 1978, including a Rock Against Racism benefit with Sham 69.
 In July that year they released another single.

 By October 1979 Roger Stephens and Dave Papworth were replaced by Dan 'Electro'/Driscoll (guitar) and Geoff Titley (drums), with Nicky Stephens taking up the bass-guitar.
 The Remorse Code album was released in February 1980, reaching number 10 on the UK Indie Chart.
 The Desperate Bicycles disbanded in 1981.

-Danny Wigley and Jeff Titley, with Dennis Burns and Cameron Allan, recorded (as?)
-Lusty Ghosts on the Refill label.
+In 1981 Danny Wigley and Jeff Titley, with Dennis Burns and Cameron Allan formed a new band Lusty Ghosts, releasing a cassette on the Refill label.